| # | Name | Pos | Class | Ht. | Wt. | Hometown (School) | Notes |

 Perhaps the best way to judge the work of the individual members of the team is to study their work in these last mentioned games.
 Captain Harrison played his excellent all round game.
 He was here, there and everywhere, and it was probably due to his good playing and generalship more than anything else that won these games.

 Hart developed into the best long-distance goal tosser on the team, and he always made his goals from a difficult angle.
 Hart is one of the best men on the team, and he was the brightest star in most of the games of the season.
-He had guarding him in the Vandy games, a man who would outweight him thirty pounds, but Hart always eluded him.
+He had guarding him in the Vandy games, a man who would outweigh him thirty pounds, but Hart always eluded him.

 Gaiser and Preston can not be equaled in the South for breaking up the enemy's passing, and rarely do they allow their opponents to score on them.
 Jake played his best in the Vanderbilt games, and Preston, who had the hardest man on the team to handle, did remarkably well.